MLO881/homebridge-domoticz-thermostat/README.md

 # hombridge-domoticz-thermostat
-Rebuild a thermostat from domoticz webdata
+Rebuild a thermostat from domoticz Devices with HTTP API